What can companies do to promote employee wellbeing? And what can small and medium-sized business owners do to look after themselves and their staff?

 In this week’s episode, I chat with health coach Tiffany Rowlands.
 An ex-TV reporter, Tiffany has been working with corporate and private clients across the world to promote and improve the health and wellbeing of their staff.
 This is, of course, a hot topic because billions of pounds are lost by companies every year to employee poor health – in the UK but more generally across the world.
 You can find more information on this in this article, ‘Sicknote Britain’ is back.
 But when better health means taking fewer days off work and feeling more energised and productive on the days when you are at work, then it’s clear that investing in staff wellbeing ultimately pays off.

-You can listen using the link below or via your favourite podcasting platforms here The Business Greenhouse with Emmie Faust
+You can listen using the link below or via your favourite podcasting platforms here: Starting to Scale with Emmie Faust

 In our chat, Tiffany and I talk about why it’s important to create a culture in our organisation that promotes health and wellbeing.
 While you can never force people to take part in all the initiatives, use all the facilities you provide or adopt the behaviours you’re trying to encourage, as long as you’re making it possible for your staff to make healthier choices and positive changes, then you’re doing the best you can.